Underscore76/SDVTASMod/README.md

 * `fload` -  load a save state and fast advance to final frame
 * `save` - save the current state to file
 * `saveas` - save the current state to a new file
+* `newgame` - setup a new save state file and fill in details
+* `swapseed` - swap the seed of the current save state

 ## Automation logic